folio-org/fqm-tools/docs/generation/05-translations.md

 There are a number of best practices to follow when writing translations for entity types to ensure a consistent user experience.
 They are described [here](https://github.com/folio-org/mod-fqm-manager/blob/master/translations/README.md) and include important information about abbreviations, prefixes, disambiguation, and more.

-Additionally, there are a number of best practices to use when drafting user-visible text in FOLIO, such as that only sentence case should be used.
-Most of these are not applicable to entity types, however, they can be useful to know.
+Additionally, there are a number of best practices to follow when drafting user-visible text in FOLIO, such as using only sentence case.
+Most of these are not applicable to entity types; however, they can be useful to know.
 These are known as the MOTIF design language and may be found [here](https://ux.folio.org/docs/all-guidelines/?sort=type#language-rules).

 **Ambiguous/incorrect translations are one of the most common reason to have entity type changes rejected!**